jabbink/PokemonGoBot/FAQ.md

 ## I get an `InvalidProtocolBufferException: Contents of buffer are null`

 This is a known issue with the currently used Pokemon GO API.
-The bot sends too much requests in a too short time to the servers, which return with a null value.
+The bot sends too many requests in a too short time to the servers, which return with a null value.
 We hope to get that fixed shortly, but is not something you can simply fix with some configuration settings or by putting extra Thread.sleep() in the code.

 ## After login I see `Accepting ToS` and get a `RemoteServerException: Your account may be banned! please try from the official client.`